|

 - Select the Tools →

-Add text document option from the menu.
+Text Document option from the menu.

-- Double-click the newly created object in the Tree view to open a tab in which to write text.
+- Double-click the newly created object in the Tree View to open a tab in which to write text.

 - Add text.